abhaytiwaricode/abhaytiwaricode/README.md

 ### About Me:
 👋 Hey there!
-I'm Abhay Tiwari, a BCA 2nd-year, 4th-semester student deeply passionate about Software Development, especially in the MERN Stack Development.
+I'm Abhay Tiwari, a BCA 2nd-year, 4th-semester student passionate about Software Development, especially in the MERN Stack Development.
 Currently, I'm on a journey to become a skilled MERN Stack Developer, eager to learn, grow, and make a meaningful impact in the tech world.

 I'm currently looking for an internship to further enhance my skills and knowledge.
 Every day, I strive to learn and grow, aiming to make a meaningful impact. 🚀